Couch Potatoes (game show): Couch Up Round

-The Couch Up Round was the last round and was played face-off style.
+The Couch Up Round was the last round and was played as a series of face-offs, with one member from both teams per question.

-Each question was a toss up, and the value for each question was determined by a randomizer.
-After the question was asked, whichever team member that buzzed in first was told the value of the question and prompted for an answer.
-Answering correctly awarded the points, but answering incorrectly gave the opponent a chance to steal.
+Each question was a toss-up, with its value set by a randomizer that would freeze as soon as a contestant buzzed in.
+A correct answer awarded the points, while a miss gave the opponent a chance to steal.